Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 * <a id="cluster"></a>**Cluster:** Any Qumulo cluster that shares a portion of its file system for a hub portal or a spoke portal. {{site.gns.dirOnCluster}} a spoke portal or a hub portal.

   {{site.data.alerts.tip}}
-  <p>Because part of a Qumulo cluster's file system can hold the hub portal root directory or spoke portal root directory, using the correct terminology can help avoid confusion:</p>
+  <p>Because _a portion_ of a Qumulo cluster's file system can hold the hub portal root directory or spoke portal root directory, using the correct terminology can help avoid confusion:</p>
   <ul>
     <li><span class="emoji">❌</span> hub cluster</li>
     <li><span class="emoji">✅</span> hub portal host cluster</li>